3drobotics/solodevguide/book/uploading.md

 1. No Internet connection or reliance on package management on Solo is needed.
 2. Packages are installed in a virtual environment, so they don't collide with the global Solo namespace.

 Start in a new directory on your host computer.
-This will be the entire directoy we send to Solo, so create your Python scripts here.
+This will be the entire directory we send to Solo, so create your Python scripts here.
 We'll start by creating a virtual environment for local use:

 ```sh
 pip install virtualenv